Beating of Chrissy Lee Polis

-Chrissy Lee Polis is a transgender woman who was beaten on April 18, 2011, at a McDonald's in Rosedale, Maryland, just northeast of the city limits of Baltimore.
+Chrissy Lee Polis is a transgender woman who was beaten in an anti-transgender motivated hate crime on April 18, 2011, at a McDonald's in Rosedale, Maryland, just northeast of the city limits of Baltimore.
 A video of the beating was posted online and went viral.
-The attack had been conducted by teenage girls, aged 14 and 19.
+The attack had been conducted by two teenaged females, aged 14 and 19.
 They were both prosecuted.
 The case heightened awareness of violence against transgender people in Maryland and protests were conducted.

 A state law that had protections for transgender people failed to pass shortly before the attack.
 Gov. Martin O'Malley said he intended to work with the legislature on a bill to provide more protections for transgender people.
 In addition, Howard County passed a county law protecting transgender people within its boundaries.